 In the first half of 2021, HTRI conducted a rapid review of existing research to examine the state of empirical literature using a range of methods and identify promising areas of human trafficking programming for potential RCTs (see Annex 1).
 HTRI's search parameters prioritized identifying human trafficking-focused research with experimental elements, followed by strong descriptive research and research on interventions likely to impact trafficking.
 HTRI searched relevant open source and academic databases and consulted with global experts to ensure that relevant publications-particularly those with a focus on rigorous quantitative research methods-were not omitted from the review.
-HTRI conducted additional reviews in early and mid-2022 to identify additional RCTs and quasi-experimental research focused on human trafficking.
-The search was restricted to English-language publications.
+HTRI conducted additional reviews in 2022, 2023, and 2024 to identify additional RCTs and quasi-experimental research focused on human trafficking.
+These searches were restricted to Englishlanguage publications.
 An overview of the search terms and the search locations is provided in Annex 2.